paulcair/paulcairns/content/skillsportfolio/electro-mechanics/6-dof-robot/index.md

 {{<image ttl.jpg>}}

 I reconfigured the robot to have a more D-H friendly kinematic diagram.
 Hopefully this will work to know that I have solved my robot in a forward kinematics way.
+Need to update the kinematic diagram and the DH table next.